Discrete Microlocal Morse Theory: Derived Functors

 The pushforward is functorial; that is, if $\eta: F\rightarrow G$ is a natural transformation between sheaves $F$ and $G$ on $\Pi$, then

 is a natural transformation, where $f_\ast\eta(\lambda)$ is obtained by restricting the domain of the sum of linear maps

 \end{definition} Notice that if $\eta:F\rightarrow G$ is injective, then $f_\ast \eta$ is injective.
 However, the same is not necessarily true for surjectivity.
 In the language of category theory, $f_\ast $ is a left exact functor.
-It is useful to observe that in our finite setting, pushforwards of finite resolutions have a straightforward structure.
+It is useful to observe that in our finite setting, pushforwards of injective complexes have a straightforward structure.

 \begin{lemma} If $I\cong \bigoplus_{0\leq j\leq n} [\pi_j]$ is an injective sheaf on $\Pi$, then $f_\ast I$ is an injective sheaf on~$\Lambda$ given by \end{lemma} \begin{proof} Because $f_\ast\left(\bigoplus_j F_j \right) = \bigoplus_j f_\ast F_j$, it is enough to observe that $f_\ast[\pi] \cong [f(\pi)]$ for any $\pi\in\Pi$.
 Indeed, by definition and $\pi\in f^{-1}(\St\sigma)$ if and only if $f(\pi)\in \St\sigma$. \end{proof}